syncfusion-content/asp.netmvc-docs/aspnetmvc/ColorPicker/Keyboard-Interaction.md

 {% highlight CSHTML %}

-@*In the CSHTML page, add the Html helpers to render ColorPicker widget and enable keyboard interaction by the accesskey property*@
+@*In the CSHTML page, add the HTMl helpers to render ColorPicker widget and enable keyboard interaction by the access key property*@
 @Html.EJ().ColorPicker("colorPicker").Value("#278787")
 {% endhighlight  %}
 {% highlight js %}